Honey: 6 Health Benefits & 6 Varieties

 Generally speaking, honey is almost always safe during pregnancy.

 Strictly speaking, however, it is one of the animal foods that pregnant women should enjoy with caution.
-Untreated food can be contaminated with germs.
+Untreated food, such as for example raw milk, can be contaminated with pathogens.

 Honey contains listeria – bacteria that can cause the infectious disease listeriosis.
 However, the natural product has an antibacterial effect due to its high sugar content.
-This means that the listeria can hardly multiply.
+This means that the listeria is inhibited from multiplying.

 Medical professionals call this infant botulism.
-The colonization of the intestine by clostridia occurs because the baby’s intestinal flora is still missing.
+The colonization of the intestine by clostridia occurs because the baby’s intestinal flora has yet to develop.

-As a pregnant woman, however, you can respire, because you can still eat honey.
+As a pregnant woman, however, you can breathe easy, because you can still eat honey.

-Your organism makes the bacterium harmless for you and your child through the body’s own substances and stomach acid.
-Remember, however: Only from an age of one year is the intestine of a toddler strong enough to defend itself independently against the clostridia.
+Your system makes the bacterium harmless for you and your child through the body’s own substances and stomach acid.
+Remember, however: The intestine of a toddler is strong enough to defend itself independently against the clostridia only after one year of age.

 To conclude: Honey in small amounts is not a problem during pregnancy and breastfeeding.